New Scotland strip: How much will it cost? When will 150th anniversary kit be released?

 When will the new Scotland kit be released?

-The SFA has confirmed that the 150th anniversary strip will be on sale from Tuesday, March 21.
-The exact time of the launch has not yet been confirmed but the SFA has today (Monday) confirmed that it will be available to purchase from official retail partner JD Sports.
+The 150th anniversary strip will be on sale from Tuesday, March 21 and available to purchase from official retail partner JD Sports.

 How much will the new Scotland kit cost?

-The SFA has not yet confirmed price details for the new kit.
-For guidance, the last Scotland strip launched in 2022 came with a price tag of £65 for adults, £50 for juniors, £45 for children and £20 for infants.
+The new strip has been priced at £90 for adults and £70 for juniors.
+This is a significant jump from the last Scotland kit launched in 2022 which came with a price tag of £65 for adults, £50 for juniors, £45 for children and £20 for infants.

-But given the unique story and special anniversary behind the latest design, fans are anticipating a price hike with estimates ranging from £80 to £90.
+There is, however, a JD Sports discount code that takes 15 per cent off the price.
+Enter SSC19337 during checkout to take the price down to £76.50 for adults and £59.50 for juniors.